-We rounded up a comprehensive list of 10 entry level desktop VoIP phones priced under $100, for any company looking to take full advantage of their small business VoIP service.
-In this list we tried to focus on what exactly a small team would look for in their phones between functionality, most popular phone features and cost.
+We rounded up a comprehensive list of 10 entry-level desktop VoIP phones priced under $100, for any company looking to take full advantage of their small business VoIP service.
+In this list, we tried to focus on what exactly a small team would look for in their phones between functionality, most popular phone features and cost.
 We placed a high priority on the number of lines available for each phone, as well as headset support and other helpful features like Power over Ethernet.
-We took note of extra bonus features as well, like four way conference calling, extra Ethernet ports for other devices, and even Bluetooth support.
+We took note of bonus features as well, like four-way conference calling, extra Ethernet ports for other devices, and even Bluetooth support.

 A little more on the basic side, Polycom describes their VVX201 as “simple yet reliable.”
 With only two lines, the 201 is more suited towards low call volume offices, but if all you’re after is a familiar setup that can make and receive calls the 201 might be the path to go down.
 It doesn’t boast any impressive features or add-ons, although there are two Ethernet ports, and it can be configured through Polycom’s easy-to-use interface, or dedicated web portal.
 This portal even allows administrators to jump on and tailor all or just one phone’s settings.

-A step higher in Polycom’s, the VVX300 does everything you’ll need it to as a phone like the 201, but adds a few extra details that make life a bit easier.
-Jumping to six lines, from the mere two lines of the lower models, the VVX300 would be a better pick for offices that tend to have multiple lines going off at once, and would make a more ideal phone or a receptionist or incoming call center.
+A step higher in Polycom’s, the VVX300 does everything you’ll need it to as a phone like the 201 but adds a few extra details that make life a bit easier.
+Jumping to six lines, from the mere two lines of the lower models, the VVX300 would be a better pick for offices that tend to have multiple lines going off at once, and would make it one of the top IP phones for a receptionist or incoming call center.

-Though what makes the VVX300 really stand out is its integration with third party web based applications through open APIs.
+Though what makes the VVX300 stand out is its integration with third-party web-based applications through open APIs.
 You can set your phone to receive updates from your Microsoft Exchange calendar, for example, and ping you reminders or alerts.
-Users can even instant message other phones, and see a list of other available.
-Through open APIs the integrations you could build are pretty limitless.
+Users can even instant message other phones and see a list of other available.
+Through open APIs, the integrations you could build are pretty limitless.
 You could even attach the phone to your computer as an external display and use your mouse and keyboard to navigate on the VVX300’s display.

 Polycom SoundPoint IP 321